pachyderm/pachyderm/doc/contributing/coding-conventions.md

 # Coding Conventions

 All code in this repo should be written in Go, Shell or Make.
-Exceptions are made for things under `doc/examples` because we want to be able to give people examples of using the product in other languages.
+Exceptions are made for things under `examples` because we want to be able to give people examples of using the product in other languages.
 And for things like `doc/conf.py` which configures an outside tool we want to use for docs.
 However in choosing outside tooling we prefer tools that we can interface with entirely